-How to Update Your CV Without Ruining It
+How to Update a CV Without Ruining it

-Here are the best ways to update your charity CV easily and effectively.
+Here are the best ways to update a CV easily and effectively.

-One of the most important rules when preparing your CV is to tailor it to the specific job description and the charity you’re applying for.
-No two jobs are the same, and, likewise, no two CVs you hand in should be the same.
+One of the most important rules when updating a CV is to tailor it to the specific job description and charity you’re applying to.
+No two jobs are the same, and, likewise, no two CVs should be the same.

 2. Make it easier on the eyes

 When updating your CV, don’t just tweak the text—be mindful of the design as well.
 Make sure there’s plenty of white space so it’s easy for the hiring manager to read.
 Use clear headings for the various subsections to allow them to skim straight to the parts which interest them the most.

 Pay attention to other design elements as well.
 Choose a legible font, and don’t go overboard on colours.
 Use neat columns to keep everything organised and include bullet points under job history and other relevant sections if you hadn’t already.

 You now have more experience than when you made your original CV.
 So, whether it’s been years since you last updated it or just a few months, prioritise the most impactful items up top.

 For example, if you first made your CV when you’d just finished university, your academic history section may have come just beneath your career objective statement.
 Similarly, you may have included voluntary experience above work experience (if your job experience was a bit thin).
 If you’ve accumulated several years of work experience since, reduce the education section to only include the essential information.
 Move this and the volunteering section down a slot to allow hiring managers to see your job history first.